Notice of Election

 Returning Officer - Ravensdown Limited PO Box 3138, Christchurch 8140

-Nominations for the Ravensdown director position in Central South Island close on 31 July.
+Nominations for the Ravensdown director position close on 13 August.
 You don’t need to be a farmer or from the region but you do have to be nominated by at least two shareholders.

 From the farm to the boardroom